Graduation

 The Undergraduate Request for Reactivation of Graduation is for CSUDH students who previously filed to graduate, did not maintain continuous attendance, and believe that all degree requirements have been completed.

-The Undergraduate Request for Reactivation Form [PDF] should be printed and completed at the University Advising office (WH-220).
+The Undergraduate Request for Reactivation Form [PDF] should be printed and completed by an advisor at your College's Student Success Center.
 Students may be required to resubmit transcripts from all other colleges and universities attended.
 These transcripts must be official and submitted in a sealed envelope.
 Students who have been academically disqualified from the University and have not yet been reinstated are not eligible for reactivation; the student must be reinstated before filing for reactivation.

 Reactivation is not admission to CSUDH